JSheare/TGF_and_glow_search_program/README.md

 To start a search, enter the first date in your search range in the entry box labeled 'Date One'.

-Next, enter the last date in your search range in the entry box labeled 'Date Two' (if you're searching a single day, just leave this blank).
+Next, enter the last date in your search range in the entry box labeled 'Date Two' (if you're searching a single day, you can leave this blank).

 Afterward, specify the instrument you want to search in the box labeled 'Detector'.

-If you're running the program on Thrud (UCSC TGF group computer) you're now ready to begin a search.
+If you're running the program on Thrud (UCSC TGF group data computer) you're now ready to begin a search.
 Otherwise, you may need to specify an import location for the data.
 This can be done by entering the data directory in the box labeled 'Import Location' or by clicking on the 'Browse' button to the right of the box and navigating to the data directory.